-Not to scare you, but after tons of research, I’ve learned what you choose for your baby absolutely matters.
+After a ridiculous rabbit hole that led me to weeks of research, I’ve learned what you choose for your baby absolutely matters.

-Pass on: harsh chemicals, carcinogens and hormone disruptors (things you obviously don’t want for your newborn).
+Trust me, pass on: harsh chemicals, carcinogens and hormone disruptors — things you obviously don’t want for your newborn.

 Say hello to: natural, non-toxic, organic, sustainable, chemical-free… all the good stuff.